coolandrew0825/WebApiBackEnd/README.md

 3. Change the database connection string to your local database connection string
 4. build the project
 5. run the project
+6. Open up Postman
+7. Import the Postman collection
+8. Update the port number to be the port number shown on localhost
+9. run each request in the collection